-Under our code of conduct and conflict of interest policy, employees are required to report any material transaction or relationship that could result in a conflict of interest to our compliance team.
+Under our code of conduct, employees are required to report any material transaction or relationship that could result in a conflict of interest to our compliance officer.

-Our audit committee will be responsible for the review and approval of any potential conflict of interest transaction involving any of our directors or executive officers, director nominees, any person known by us to be the beneficial owner of more than five percent of any class of our voting securities, or any family member of or related party to such persons, including any transaction required to be reported under Item 404(a) of Regulation S-K promulgated by the SEC.
+Our audit committee will be responsible for the review, approval, or ratification of any potential conflict of interest transaction involving any of our directors or executive officers, director nominees, any person known by us to be the beneficial owner of more than five percent of any class of our voting securities, or any family member of or related party to such persons, including any transaction required to be reported under Item 404(a) of Regulation S-K promulgated by the SEC.